MylesThomas/data_engineering_project/instructions.md

         - Select '1' for 'Deployment1'

-    - Note: I was getting errors here ie. 'Project directory has uncommitted changes, use `astro deploy [deployment-id] -f` to force deploy.'
+    - Note: At one point, I was getting errors here ie. 'Project directory has uncommitted changes, use `astro deploy [deployment-id] -f` to force deploy.'
         - Remedy: Go back to `data_engineering_project` and push changes to git regularly.

     - Check on your deployment in the UI: